wolfgang-appdev/tmsf/README.md

 ## info
-this framework can be used to quickly setup and build microservice or self-contained systems
+this framework can be used to quickly setup and build microservice or self-contained systems.
+[Here](https://github.com/wolfgang-appdev/tmsf-service-seed) you will find a seed project to quickly setup a new scs or microservice

 ## installation